oasis-tcs/odata-vocabularies/examples/Org.OData.Capabilities.V1.capabilities.md

 }
 ```

 However, if insertability was static, the value would be a boolean literal and no path expressions would be required.
-In that case the deeper `InsertRestrictions/Insertable` term would be favored over the higher-up one.
+In that case directly annotating the `Headers/Items` target with `InsertRestrictions/Insertable` would be favored over annotating the `Headers` target with `NavigationRestrictions/InsertRestrictions/Insertable`.

 ```jsonc
 "self.Container/Headers/Items": {